Infertility in womenPelvic inflammatory disease; Polycystic ovary syndrome

 A blocked fallopian tube can prevent sperm from reaching and fertilizing the egg.
 Blockage in the fallopian tubes can also prevent a fertilized egg from traveling to the uterus for implantation.
 Conditions that can block or damage fallopian tubes include:

-- Cervical Mucus.
-Low amounts of cervical mucus or poor quality cervical mucus can contribute to infertility.
-Cervical mucus problems may be related to hormonal imbalances, prior surgeries, or certain medications.
+Low amounts of cervical mucus or poor quality cervical mucus can contribute to infertility by interfering with the sperm's ability to fertilize the egg.

 Fertility declines as a woman ages.
-Fertility begins to decline when a woman reaches her mid-30s, and rapidly declines after her late 30s.
+Fertility begins to decrease when a woman reaches age 32, and rapidly declines after age 37.
 As a woman ages, her ovaries produce fewer eggs.
 In addition, the quality of the eggs is poorer than those of younger women.
-Older women have a higher risk for eggs with chromosomal abnormalities, which increase the risk for miscarriage and birth defects.
 Older women are also more likely to have health problems that may interfere with fertility.

 Although most of a woman's estrogen is manufactured in her ovaries, smaller amounts are produced by fat cells, which transform male hormones produced by the adrenal glands into estrogen.
 Because a normal hormonal balance is essential for the process of conception, extreme weight levels (either high or low) can contribute to infertility.

 Being overweight or obese can contribute to infertility in various ways.
 Obesity is also associated with polycystic ovarian syndrome (PCOS), an endocrinologic disorder that can cause infertility.